-Hatfield House is full of Tudor history.
+Hatfield House in Hertfordshire is full of Tudor history.
 Legend has it that it was in the grounds of Hatfield House that Elizabeth I discovered she was now Queen!
 The house itself is still lived in so it’s not open every day.
 Check out the website for opening times.
 Technically you can buy a ticket and return for free “for the rest of the season”.
-This isn’t actually an annual ticket – their season runs from Saturday 31st March to Saturday 30th September 2018 (and will run for similar dates next year) so if you don’t go for the first time until September you can make limited use of the offer.
+This isn’t actually an annual ticket – their season runs from the beginning for April until the end of September so if you don’t go for the first time until September you can make limited use of the offer.

 The house is stunning and is regularly used for filming.
 If you watch many historical or costume dramas then the chances are you’ve seen something filmed here.
 The award winning “The Favourite” is just one of the films that were filmed here.

 There are plenty of rooms that are still open and apparently the staircase is a feat of engineering; they still cannot figure out how it was done.